Study Trip: Amsterdam - from Rembrandt to Mondrian

 The course covers three full days of guided visits.
 It does not include flights, accommodation, meals, travel insurance, etc. which you will be required to book independently.
 Please ensure you have travel insurance.

-You will be required to book an I Amsterdam City Card – this is an unlimited museum/culture pass that is required to get into the venues we visit.
-You will need to purchase this Amsterdam City Card, which is an additional £94 (€110 exchange rate at time of course listing, subject to fluctuation; this price is dated June 2025).
-Now the course is confirmed, you can book this card for 72 hour price.
+You will be required to book an I Amsterdam City Card - this is an unlimited museum/culture pass that is required to get into the venues we visit.
+You will need to purchase this Amsterdam City Card, which is an additional £90 (€103.5) exchange rate at time of course listing, subject to fluctuation; this price is dated March 2026).
+There are no refunds for this card, but it is transferable.
+We advise you do not book the card until the course has been confirmed.
 Venues will be booked by the tutor, but you will need to show your City Card to enter each venue as part of the group.

 City Lit is not responsible for cancellations or fees related to bookings outside of our institution.